Repetitive strain injury software

 Repetitive strain injuries (RSI) are injuries to the body's muscles, joints, tendons, ligaments, bones, or nerves caused by repetitive movements.
-Such injuries are more likely if the movements required force or were accompanied by vibrations, compression, or the maintenance of sustained or awkward positions.
+Such injuries are more likely if the movements required force or were accompanied by vibrations, compression, hyperextension, or the maintenance of sustained positions.
 Prolonged use of computer equipment can result in upper limb disorders, notably in the wrist or the back.
 RSIs are a subset of musculoskeletal disorders.

-This article discusses and lists some specialized software that is available to aid individuals in avoiding injury or manage current discomfort/injury associated with computer use.
+Various software is available to aid individuals in avoiding injury or manage current discomfort/injury associated with computer use.

 Software categories

 Software for RSIs generally addresses these functional categories: